 Malice (1980-1989, 2006-present): a Power Metal band from Los Angeles, California, USA.

-merging from the local L.A. club scene, Malice would show their influences of European Metal, Judas Priest most specifically.
+merging from the local L.A. club scene, Malice would show their influences of European heavy metal, Judas Priest most specifically.
 Indeed, Malice was widely considered a Judas Priest clone, not only in vocal similarities but also the twin guitar style and their leather and spiked appearance; James Neal's (vocals) striking a resemblance to K.K.
 Downing further pushed that opinion.
 Malice also included the talents of Mick Zane (guitar), Mark Behn (bass), Jay Raynolds (guitar) and Cliff Carothers (drums).

 With producer Michael Wagener they created a five track demo of incredible quality; so much so that indie labels clamored to sign them.
 But the major label 'Atlantic' won out.
 In The Beginning (1985) featured all of the demo plus a further five tracks produced by Ashley Howe.
 The album featured a solid base of guitar oriented Metal.
 They were still unable to kick their Judas Priest similarities, however.
 After their second effort, License To Kill (1987), which barely made it to top 200, internal conflicts split the act into two camps.